MajesticGoodness/subbyWubby/report/Report.md

 witeusuetatwoi w oxxeu yt tpeouwei wi tpe pose tpat tpe eiieive ox oqwiacai qauate cwhh ueyawi witavt

-This doesn't seem like a good map.
-We got 'iot' as a decrypted word, and we're confident that the 'o' and the 't' are correct mappings.
-The next closest English letter would be 'n', so let's try that next.
+That certainly doesn't seem like a good map.
+We got 'iot' as a decrypted word.
+We're confident that the 'o' and the 't' are correct mappings, so this just gave us a garbled English word.
+Let's try finding a different mapping for 'k'.
+The next closest English letter after 'i' would be 'n', so let's try that.

 ### 3.6 k --> n